Overheard in a Soho pub …

 EDDIE: Like the helicopter crash.
 Model chopper.
 CG blades.
 That was MPC.

-GUS: I wish you’d just watch films like a normal person.
+GUS: Why can’t you just watch films like a normal person?

 EDDIE: You think you’re normal?